This post may contain affiliate links. Please read our disclosure policy.

 - Chocolate Oreos + Coffee Ice Cream: Rich, mocha-inspired flavor that’s perfect for adults.
 Drizzle with mocha sauce and sprinkle with chocolate shavings.

-The beauty of this dessert is you can tailor it to whatever flavors your family loves—or what you have in the freezer!
+The beauty of this dessert is that you can tailor it to whatever flavors your family loves—or what you have in the freezer!
 Let your imagination lead the way.

 Oreo Dessert Recipe Tips

 Soften the Ice Cream: Let the ice cream sit out until it’s soft enough to spread easily—think soft serve, not melted.
-About 30 minutes at room temp usually does the trick, but keep an eye on it.
+About 30 minutes at room temperature usually does the trick, but keep an eye on it.
 You want it creamy, not soupy.

 Make It Easy to Lift from Pan: Line your pan with parchment paper or plastic wrap before building your layers.
-When it’s time to serve, you can lift the whole cake out to slice and serve neatly—especially handy if you’re making this for a party or gathering!
+When it’s time to serve, you can lift the whole cake out to slice and serve neatly, especially handy if you’re making this for a party or gathering!

 Crushing the Oreos: Crush the Oreos your way—either pulse them in a food processor or pop them in a zip-top bag and roll with a pin.
 Make them finer or in chunkier bits.
 Both work great—it just depends on your texture preference!

-Clean Slice Tip: A long sharp chef’s knife or serrated knife works best for cutting through those delicious layers.
+Clean Slice Tip: A long, sharp chef’s knife or serrated knife works best for cutting through those delicious layers.
 For neat slices, dip the knife in hot water, wipe it dry, and cut.
 Repeat between slices for a clean finish every time.

 Serving Tip: Before serving, let the cake thaw for 10-15 minutes on the counter or 30 in the fridge.
 This helps it soften just enough to slice and enjoy without turning into a melty mess.